vandermesis/Kolorofon/README.md

 ## How to use it

-Follow your colour!
+- Follow your colour!
-You have 90 seconds.
+- You have 90 seconds.
-Pick your favorite color and remember it.
+- Pick your favorite color and remember it.
-After colors change tap your choosen color to get a point.
+- After colors change tap your choosen color to get a point.
-If your choosen color is not on the screen, swipe down to shuffle colors.
+- If your choosen color is not on the screen, swipe down to shuffle colors.
-If you choose wrong color you lose a point.
+- If you choose wrong color you lose a point.
+- to exit game before time ends simple swipe up

+Levels:
+- Easy - 12 colors
+- Medium - 36 colors
+- Hard - 72 colors

 Simple as that!
 Ho!

 ## What new I've learned